Thompsonn2/personal-web-starter1/content/_index.md

 images: ["/images/sample.jpg"]
 ---

-# Nolan Thompson
+## Nolan Thompson

-I am a Senior at Allegheny College looking for a job oppurtunity in finance or computer science
+I am a Senior at Allegheny College looking for a job oppurtunity in the finance or computer science field